GridTools/gridtools/README.md

 ##### Known issues

-Some tests are failing with ROCm3.8.0 (Clang 11).
+- Some tests are failing with ROCm3.8.0 (Clang 11).
+- CUDA 11.0.x has a severe issue, see https://github.com/GridTools/gridtools/issues/1522.
+Under certain conditions, GridTools code will not compile for this version of CUDA.
+CUDA 11.1.x and later should not be affected by this issue.

 ##### Officially not supported (no workarounds implemented and planned)